-A preferable alternative is to use a graphic programmer, as available for several programmable controllers including the small Mitsubishi and Toshiba models from Japan.
-Graphic programming allows the user to enter his program as a symbolic ladder circuit layout, using standard logic symbols to represent input contacts, output coils, etc. as shown in the about figure.
-This approach is more user friendly than programming with mnemonic logic instructions, and can be considered as a higher-level form of language.

-The programming panel translates or compiles these graphic symbols in to machine instructions that are stored in the PLC memory, relieving the user of this task.
+A preferable alternative is to use a graphic programmer, as available for several programmable controllers including the small Mitsubishi and Toshiba models from Japan Graphing programming allows the user to enter his program as a symbolic ladder circuit layout, using standard logic symbols to represent input contacts, output coils, etc. as shown in the above figure.
+This approach is more user friendly than programming with mnemonic logic instructions and can be considered as a higher-level form of language.
+The programming panel translates or compiles these graphing symbols into machine instructions that are stored in the PLC memory, relieving the user of this task.

-Different types of graphic programmer are normally used for each family of programmable controller, but they all support similar graphic circuit conventions.
-Smaller, hand-held panels are common for the small to medium-sized PLC's although the same programming panel is often used as a 'field programmer' for these and larger PLCs in the same family.
-However, the majority of graphic programming for larger systems is carried out on terminal-sized units.
-Some of these units are also semiportable, and may be operated alongside the PLC system under commissioning or test in plant.
-In addition to screen displays, virtually all graphic programming stations can drive printers for hard copy of programs and\or status information, plus program storage via battery-backed RAM or tape\floppy disk.
-The facility to load resident programs into EPROM IC's may be available on more expensive units.
+Different types of graphing programmer are normally used for each family of programmable controller, but they all support similar graphic circuit conventions.
+Smaller, hand-held panels are common for the small to medium-sized PLC's although the same programming panel often used as a 'field programmer' for these and larger PLC'S in the sane family.
+However, the majority of graphic programming for larger systems is carried out on terminal sized units.
+Some of these units are also semi-portable, and may be operated alongside the PLC system under commissioning or test in plant.
+In addition to screen displays, virtually all graphic-programming stations can drive printers for hard copy of the programs and\or status information, plus program storage via battery-backed RAM or tape/ floppy disk.
+The facility to load resident programs into EPROM IC'S may be available on more expensive units.

-8.1-1 Input/output numbering
+4.1-1 Input/output numbering

-It was previously stated that different PLC manufacturers use different numbering systems for input/output points and other functions within the controller.
+It was previously stated that different PLC manufacturers use different numbering systems for input/ output points and other functions within the controller.

-8.1-2 Negation - NAND and NOR gates
+4.1-2 Negation - NAND and NOR gates